rollerozxa/MC2MT/README.md

 ninja
 ```

+The resulting executable can be found as `./bin/MC2MT`.

 ## Credits
 The original MC2MT was written by ShadowNinja, assumedly rewriting things from the Python `mcimport` project by sofar, Ekdohibs et al.

 The Mineclonia node mappings are based on the `mcimport` node mappings for MineClone2 by MysticTempest.